ML Tax Law |

 Dutch tax on at least 90%

 In order to verify whether you (together with your fiscal partner) pay taxes on at least 90% of your worldwide income in the Netherlands, the Dutch Tax Administration requires an income statement from your country of residence.
 You can find templates for the income statement here.
 This income statement needs to be stamped and signed by the tax authorities of your country of residence.
 Subsequently, you must send this form to the Dutch Tax Administration.
-Your tax return will only be processed by the Dutch Tax Administration after receiving this statement.
+Your tax return will only be processed by the Dutch Tax Administration after they have received this statement.

 Income from (self) employment related to work performed in the Netherlands must be declared in the C-form.
 If there is a tax treaty with the Netherlands, it is possible that some or all of this income is only taxable in the country where you reside.
 You can indicate this in the C-form.
 The Dutch Tax Administration will then apply the correct treaty provisions.